bbcgirl/pro-active-learning-go/README.md

 ```

 # Usage
-pro-active-learning-go comes with `annotate` (for suggesting new examples through active learning) and `diagnose` (for checking label conflicts in training
+pro-active-learning-go comes with `annotate` (for suggesting new examples through active learning) and `diagnose` (for checking label conflicts in training data) modes.
+For detailed options, type `./pro-active-learning-go --help`.

+## Annotation model
+For detailed options, type `./pro-active-learning-go annotate --help`.

+## Annotate new examples from c